ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515] or COSE Signed Message [@RFC8152], with the addition that it can contain multiple individual secured payloads instead of a single one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

 The intent of JSON Web Proof is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm-specific capabilities.
+This general message structure and common infratructure can then be further refined and extended to meet specific application requirements.

 To fully support the newer privacy primitives, JWP utilizes the three roles of issuer, holder, and verifier, as defined by the VC Data Model [@VC-DATA-MODEL-2.0].
 There are also two forms of a JWP: the issued form created by an issuer for a holder, and the presented form created by a holder for a verifier.